 In 1999 Mike moved to BBC R&D where he started working on video coding for sign language, followed by work on video quality and capacity planning, contributing to the launch of Freeview.
 He then moved onto a team working on formats beyond HD including 3D TV and High Frame Rate Television.
 Through this work he has become an expert in human perception and its interaction with broadcast content.

-In the past few years Mike has found himself back working on accessibility looking at problems of speech audibility in television sound.
-Most recently he has developed ways to measure the quality of live subtitles and methods for improving their quality.
+In the past few years Mike found himself back working on accessibility looking at problems of speech audibility in television sound and has been part of BBC Academy's Sound Matters, a series of UK-wide events tour providing a presentation on audibility.
+More recently he has been leading BBC R&D's subtitle research developing to measure the quality of subtitles and methods for improving their quality and increasing their availability.

 Other publications not listed as White Papers:

 Access Services for Digital Television: Matching the means to the requirement for audio description and signing IBC2000

 UK Patent Application: Television Signal having high frame rate

 R&D Blog post on Object Based Broadcasting, written in 2010

 Attention approximation: from the Web to multi-screen television.
 Jay, Harper, Brown, Glancy & Armstrong - paper at the CHI13 DigitalTV Workshop